-There's information on your / your parents’ previous year’s tax returns that you’ll need to fill out your FAFSA.
+There's information on your or your parents’ previous year’s tax returns that you’ll need in order to finish filling out your FAFSA.

-The IRS has a data retrieval tool that makes it easy to automatically import your data from last year’s tax return.
+The IRS has a data retrieval tool that makes it easy to import your data from last year’s tax return automatically.
 All of the necessary fields will be pre-populated if you’re filling out the FAFSA online.

 It also greatly reduces the risk of any discrepancy between amounts you have on file versus what the IRS has on file.

 How long does it take for my FAFSA application to get processed?

 The biggest factor in how long it'll take to process your FAFSA application is how you’ve applied.

 If you file your FAFSA online with an FSA ID, you should receive a link to your Student Aid Report (SAR) in 3–5 days.

 Your SAR is a simple document that outlines all the answers you included on your FAFSA.